-Another example: Alex accumulated 45 hours of professional growth hours during the Winter semester, and 0btained the three university credit units paid for by CTA.
+Another example: Alex accumulated 90 hours of professional growth hours during the Winter semester, and obtained the six university credit units paid for by CTA.
 Later, during the Spring semester, Alex attends further CTA conferences and accumulates 30 more hours.
-This allows them to obtain two more units they pay for.
+This allows Alex to purchase two more units.

 When is the deadline to apply?

 To obtain units in the Fall 2021, you must accumulate the necessary hours and enroll on the CSU, Chico website before December 1, 2021.
 Transcripts will become available after December 31, 2021 (transcripts will start arriving in your mailboxes two weeks after that date).